c-dacanay/dwd-final/README.md

 4. Lay in bed
    ...
 Some calming, [meditative web art](http://www.returnreverse.com/)?

-This defo synthesizes everything we've learned in DWD in a way that I enjoy, but is it crazy to do all this designing, wire framing and building in 2 weeks?
+This synthesizes everything we've learned in DWD in a way that I enjoy; I'm excited about the storytelling possibilities!
+But is it crazy to do all this designing, wire framing and building in 2 weeks?
 One week wherin I will be in Hawaii with my family?

+### Feedback?

+I'd love to have your thoughts on what you think might be more worthwhile, or any conceptual critiques you might have~!
+In thinking about Community Crayola I actually thought of a few more ways to complicate the project so I think it might be more of a satisfying challenge, but my heart wants the harder project.

+Lastly, thanks for this class!
+I know it's been a struggle for you and Joey as much as us, but you've handled it all with grace.
+Looking back it's really incredible how much I learned in 7 weeks.
+Your efforts in class, the guides, and in-person are really noticed and appreciated.